 Easier Marketing With a Better Result

 The Dollar Shave Club’s success might sound like clickbait, but it is a true story proving the benefit of video marketing.
-According to Rocketium Academy, using videos on your landing pages can boost conversions up to 80%.
+According to Veedmedia company video marketing statistics research, the traffic through videos only growing and only will be skyrocketing in upcoming years.
 Moreover, there’s a chance that people would click your e-mail marketing content if the word video is mentioned in the subject.

 Another great example is Dove’s Real Beauty Campaign.
 Through their videos, they not only promote their products but also state the company’s long-term vision and goal.
 Dove was able to rebrand its reputation and show itself over a different light.